SESYNC-ci/advanced-git-lesson/slides/branch.md

 ===

-This will simultaneously create the branch, switch to the branch, and sync the branch with the remote!
+This will simultaneously create the branch, switch to the branch, and set up the local branch to track a remote branch!

 ![new branch creation message]({% include asset.html path="images/rstudio_newbranch_created.PNG" %})
 {:.captioned}